collective-soundworks/soundworks/README.md

 *Soundworks* is a Javascript framework to create collaborative music performances.

 Read the full documentation here!
+TODO